-Sales and Marketing.
-Sales and marketing expenses increased 60% from \$3.5 million for the three months ended March 31, 2015 to \$5.5 million in the same period in 2016.
-As a percentage of revenue, sales and marketing expenses were 10% and 15% for the three months ended March 31, 2015 and 2016, respectively.
-The increase in dollars and percentage of revenue was primarily attributable to an increase in personnel costs, travel costs, fees paid to outside service providers, stock-based compensation, and outside marketing costs totaling \$2.0 million.
-We expect some volatility in sales and marketing expenses based on the timing of marketing initiatives but expect sales and marketing expenses in the near term to be higher in absolute dollars and to increase in the longer term as we expand our sales force, marketing initiatives, and look to further our international initiatives.
+Sales and marketing expenses increased 40% from \$12.0 million for the nine months ended September 30, 2015 to \$16.7 million in the same period in 2016.
+As a percentage of revenue, sales and marketing expenses were 11% and 17% for the nine months ended September 30, 2015 and 2016, respectively.
+The increase in dollars and percentage of revenue was primarily attributable to an increase in personnel costs as a result of an increase in our sales force, stock-based compensation, travel costs, fees paid to outside service providers, and employee separation related costs, totaling \$5.2 million, offset partially by a decrease in outside marketing activities of \$472,000.
+The percentage of revenue increase was also attributable to lower revenues in 2016.

+We expect some volatility in sales and marketing expenses based on the timing of marketing initiatives but expect sales and marketing expenses in the near and intermediate term to be relatively stable to modestly lower in absolute dollars and to increase in the longer term to the extent we expand our sales force, marketing initiatives, and look to further our international initiatives.
 We expect that sales and marketing expenses will increase in connection with any revenue increase to the extent that we also increase our marketing activities and correspondingly could increase as a percentage of revenue.

 Product Development.
-Product development expenses decreased 3% from \$7.7 million for the three months ended March 31, 2015 to \$7.5 million in the same period in 2016.
-The net decrease of \$221,000 was primarily due to a decrease in personnel costs, travel costs, and stock-based compensation.
-As a percentage of revenue, product development expenses were 21% for both the three months ended March 31, 2015 and 2016.
+Product development expenses decreased 12% from \$7.8 million for the three months ended September 30, 2015 to \$6.8 million in the same period in 2016.
+The net decrease in dollars was primarily due to a decrease in personnel costs, stock-based compensation, travel costs, and fees paid to outside service providers totaling \$917,000.
+As a percentage of revenue, product development expenses were relatively flat at 21% and 22% for the three months ended September 30, 2015 and 2016, respectively.